Sharpen your grilling skills! These 10 simple tips for grilling burgers and steaks will help you cook juicier, tastier meat.

 Overworking ground meat will toughen it up.
 To form burgers, roll the beef into a meatball, then gently press into a patty.
 Using your thumb, create a slight indentation in the center so your burgers don’t puff up in the middle.

-Or at least try really hard to only flip once!
+Or at least try really hard.
 Every time you flip the meat, you lose some of the juice.
 How to know when your burger or steak is ready to turn: It will come cleanly off the grill with the spatula.
 If it’s sticking to the grates, don’t flip it yet.

 6. Salt meat AFTER cooking.